London assailant identified as British-born Khalid Masood

 LONDON, March 23, Kyodo

-Police on Thursday identified the knife-wielding terrorist who killed three people near parliament in central London was named as British-born Khalid Masood.
+Police on Thursday identified the knife-wielding terrorist who killed three people near parliament in central London as British-born Khalid Masood.

 The police said Masood, 52, was born in the county of Kent in southeast England and was most recently living in the West Midlands region of central England.
 He was shot dead by police at the scene of Wednesday's attack for which the Islamic State militant group claimed responsibility.